Ripley Castle: History

 Sir John undertook a major rebuild of the castle in 1783–86 by William Belwood but got into debt and fled overseas in 1794 for several years.
 During this time the estate was managed by its long-serving steward, Ralph Robinson, who sold timber from the estate to raise money.
-Sir John was High Sheriff for 1782–83 and MP for East Retford from 1790 to 1796.
-His son William (1783–1854) was a great eccentric, drinker and gambler and Member of Parliament (MP) for East Retford from 1807 to 1812 and High Sheriff in 1821.
+Sir John was High Sheriff for 1782–83 and Member of Parliament (MP) for East Retford from 1790 to 1796.
+His son William (1783–1854) was a great eccentric, drinker and gambler and MP for East Retford from 1807 to 1812 and High Sheriff in 1821.
 He adopted the surname of Amcotts-Ingilby (his mother was Elizabeth Amcotts) and demolished and rebuilt the village of Ripley, complete with a Continental-style hôtel de ville.
 Having no heir he left the Ripley estate to his first cousin, Henry John Ingilby.
 The baronetcy was extinguished a second time.

 Henry was created 1st Baronet Ingilby of the third creation in 1866.
 Ripley then descended to the present 6th Baronet.

-The castle is still privately owned, now by the 6th Baronet and his wife, Emma, Lady Ingilby, but open to the public for guided tours.
+The castle is still privately owned, now by the 6th Baronet, Sir Thomas Colvin William Ingilby.
+The gardens and grounds are open to the public, and guided tours of the castle were previously available, but as of February 2025 there are no longer any guided tours "Due to the upcoming sale of the Estate".
+The property was managed as an event venue by Emma Ingilby and Sir Thomas.

 In October 2021, the castle was one of 142 sites across England to receive part of a £35-million injection from the government's Culture Recovery Fund.

+In June 2024, it was announced that the castle and estate were to be put on the market in the autumn.
+It was put up for sale with a guide price of £21 million.
+As of November 2025, the asking price was £7.5 million.

+In popular culture

 The Yorkshire Television children's series The Flaxton Boys (1969–1973) used Ripley Castle as the fictional Flaxton Hall.

 It was used in the 1976 Disney film Escape from the Dark, as the home of Lord Harrogate, played by Alastair Sim.

 The BBC Television series Gunpowder (2017) used the castle as a location.

+In 2021 Ripley Castle featured in the Channel 5 television miniseries Anne Boleyn.

+Architecture

+House

+The house is built of coursed squared gritstone and ashlar with grey slate and stone slate roofs.
+A central two-storey block is flanked by a tower at one end and a three-storey wing at the other.
+The earliest part is the tower, with most of the rest of the buildings added between 1783 and 1786.
+The tower, at the southwest corner, has two storeys, and fronts of one and two bays.
+There are diagonal buttresses, a stair turret, and embattled parapets.

+Brewhouse and laundry block, and dairy

+The brewhouse and laundry block, and the dairy, are to the north of the house.
+Both buildings are grade II-listed and were built in about 1775.